cal-overflow/Build-A-Blog/src/content/posts/012-download-snapchat-memories.md

 ![Await download](/blog-images/memory-download/app-screen-4.png)

 The app will download all of your memories from Snapchat.
-This part can take a long time, depending on the number of memories that were saved to your account.
+This part can take a long time, depending on the number of memories saved to your account.

-Be sure to keep your computer from falling asleep or locking while the download is occuring.
-Ensure that your computer does not fall asleep or lock its screen while the download is occuring.
-If this happens, the download will be interruped, and must be entirely restarted.
+Ensure that your computer does not fall asleep or lock its screen while the download is in progress.
+If this happens, the download will be interrupted and will need to be entirely restarted.

 ## Enjoy your memories

 ![Download complete](/blog-images/memory-download/app-screen-5.png)

-Once the application is done downloading your memories, it will show you the "Your download is complete" message.
+Once the application has completed downloading your memories, it will show you the "Your download is complete" message.

-Click the "View memories" button to open the folder containing all of your memories with your file browser.
+Click the "View memories" button to open the folder containing all your memories with your file browser.

 You can now view all of your Snapchat memories on your computer.